 6. Access User Information

-Use get_civic_user() to access the logged-in user:
+Use get_civic_user() to access the logged-in user as a dictionary:

 from civic_auth.integrations.flask import get_civic_user